 Flat, warm, earthy spice

-Cinnamon leaf has been used for culinary and medicinal purposes.
-The leaf oil has a higher eugenol content then the bark oil, which increases its analgesic properties.
+Cinnamon leaf has been used for culinary and aromatherapy purposes.
+The leaf oil has a higher eugenol content then the bark oil.

 Blends Well With